Table of contents

 Terminologies

-Before moving on to the working of linear regression algorithm, let's understand some basic terminologies in a simple linear regression.
+Before moving on to the working of the linear regression algorithm, let's understand some basic terminologies in a simple linear regression.

-The best fit line for simple Linear Regression will be in the form of the equation given below.
+The best-fit line for simple Linear Regression will be in the form of the equation given below.

 Y = C0 + C1*x + e